doyouwantsometea/dialog_completion/README.md

 `--ixquisite`: apply IXQuisite to evaluating the results.</br>
 `--tuned`: evaluate tuned dialogues; otherwise evaluate task outputs.</br>

+The output are stored under `data/evaluated_results/{dataset}`.

 ## Instruct-tuning

+This step iterates through all the files under `data/evaluated_results/{dataset}`.
+Before running the script, remove (if any) unnecessary files from the directory, particularly considering that evaluation and instruct-tuning can be executed recursively.

 ```
 python3 instruct_tuning.py -d WIRED -m Meta-Llama-3.1-8B-Instruct -n 3